lupyuen/lupyuen.github.io/src/dsi.md

 How does [__Pine64 PinePhone__](https://wiki.pine64.org/index.php/PinePhone) control its __LCD Display__?

-Let's uncover all the secrets about PinePhone's mysterious LCD Display and its __MIPI Digital Serial Interface__...
+Let's uncover all the secrets about PinePhone's mysterious LCD Display and its __MIPI Display Serial Interface__...

--   What's a MIPI Digital Serial Interface (DSI)
+-   What's a MIPI Display Serial Interface (DSI)

 -   What's inside PinePhone's LCD Display